pemcg/manageiq-automation-howto-guide/chapter5/the_most_commonly_used_evm_objects.md

 ### $evm.root

 $evm.root is a method that returns the root object in the workspace (environment, variables, linked objects etc.).
 This is the Instance whose invocation took us into the Automation Engine.
-Depending on the context that we are running in the Automation Engine, there may be several other objects that we need to access via $evm.root such as $evm.root['vm'], $evm.root['user'], or $evm.root['miq_request'].
+From $evm.root hang several other Service Model objects that we can access programmatically such as $evm.root['vm'], $evm.root['user'], or $evm.root['miq_request'], (the actual objects available depend on the context of the Automation taks that we are performing).

 ![Object Model](images/object_model.png)

 $evm.root contains a lot of useful information that we use programatically to establish our running context (for example to see if we've been called by an API call or from a button, e.g.